Bali Memorial

 Coogee Bali Commemoration Ceremony

-The families and friends impacted by the attack - those that lost loved ones, those that survived and those that grieved, came together to remember and honour those who were lost.
+Please join us this year on Thursday 12 October 2023 from 10am to 11am at Bali Memorial, Dolphins Point Coogee to commemorate all the individuals, families and friends impacted by the attack - those that lost loved ones, those that survived and those who grieve, are all welcome to come together to remember and honour those who were lost.

-If you have any enquiries about the event, please email the events team on events@randwick.nsw.gov.au or call 9093 6200.
+If you have any enquiries about the event, please email the events team on events@randwick.nsw.gov.au or call 9093 6200 and select option 2.

 For any media enquiries, please contact the Council’s Communication team: